Felos9001/dotfiles/README.md

 # Then pass in the Brewfile location...
 brew bundle --file ~/.dotfiles/Brewfile

-# ...or move to the directory first.
-cd ~/.dotfiles && brew bundle

 #run bash on the MacOS Config
 sudo bash MacConfig.sh
 ```